colonelpanichacks/drone-mesh-mapper/README.md

 - Check WiFi channel configuration (default: channel 6)
 - Ensure drones are transmitting Remote ID (required in many jurisdictions)

+**Historical View Empty**
+- Make sure drones have been detected and saved to KML
+- Check that cumulative.kml exists in the drone-mapper directory
+- Try switching between Session and All History views

 ---

 ## **License**